Arthroaspis

 Arthroaspis is an extinct genus of arthropod known from the Cambrian aged Sirius Passet Lagerstatte in Greenland.
 It is relatively large in size for Cambrian arthropods, attaining a length of up to 215 mm.
 It is a common component of the Passet fauna, being located at multiple localities within the formation.
 It possessed 14 tergites.
 In the describing paper, it was recovered as a member of a non-monophyletic Artiopoda.
 It has subsequently been considered a potential close relative of nektaspids.
+Another paper from 2025 which re-analyzed the Burgess Shale artiopod Helmetia expansa, found Arthroaspis to be a basal member of the Conciliterga, within the Trilobitomorpha.